National Submarine Day (April 11)

 Top 5 Facts About the Holiday

-5. The Beatles’ song Yellow Submarine helped make submarines a pop culture icon.
+- The song Yellow Submarine by The Beatles helped turn submarines into a pop culture icon.

 **This post may contain affiliate links.
 As an Amazon Associate and a participant in other affiliate programs, I earn a commission on qualifying purchases.**